splunk/stef/stef-spec/specification.md

 number of key-value pairs in the MultiMap.

 The multimap's keys are encoded in the key child column and values in the value child column, in the order they are listed in the multimap.
+Keys and values are encoded using key's and value's codec using the differential encoding applicable to the key's or value's codec.
+As always the codecs compare each key or value with the key or value of the previous root record located at the same index.

+If the root record schema declares a complex schema with nested arrays, structs, oneofs, etc, the previous MultiMap with which the current MultiMap is compared is located by traversing the record tree starting from the root of the previous record, following the same path as the current MultiMap in the current record.

 #### Value-Only MultiMap Encoding

-This encoding is used when the current instance of the MultiMap has exactly the same keys as the previous instance of the MultiMap.
+This encoding is used when the current instance of the MultiMap has exactly the same keys as the instance of the MultiMap in the previous root record.
 In that case the keys are not encoded at all and only values that differ from the previous instance's corresponding value are encoded.

-The encoder compares the values of this instance of the MultiMap with the values of the previous instance, key-by-key.
+The encoder compares the values of this instance of the MultiMap with the values of the previous instance in the previous root record, key-by-key.
 For all values at index i bit number i is set in a value `ChangedKeys`.
 After all values are iterated `ChangedKeysShifted` is computed as `ChangedKeys << 1`.

 The following is written to the MultiMap column: